ansonkan/lily-bookshop/README.md

 This was a failed attempt to help create a website for a local book store.
-My original intention was to build a website to provide easier book searching for customers, but me and the book store owner figured a POS system is needed way more than a website like this.
+My original intention was to build a website to provide easier book searching to customers, but me and the book store owner figured a POS system is needed way more than a website like this.
 A bad move for me to dive right into this website without getting clear requiremtns first.
 Lesson learned.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).